 Let's look at a couple of examples to see how changes in conditions or materials can dramatically change the price of a quote.

-Last issue we talked about estimating cutting and we used the example of cutting sheets of 60lb and 100lb paper.
-(Please see the November issue of our Blog)
+In a previous issue we talked about estimating cutting and we used the example of cutting sheets of 60lb and 100lb paper.

 Lets say that we had settled on a price of $12 per M sheets cut because we didn't have time to look up calipers, calculates sheets per lift, number of cuts etc. On our 5000 sheets cut 2 out we would have gotten 5 x $12 per M or $60.
 As per our example though the 60lb stock would have cacluated to $50 and the 100lb stock would have been $75.
 This is a $10 to $15 dollar swing on 5000 or a $100 to $150 swing on 50000.
 The variances get greater with thicker and thinner stocks and based on the number of peces cut out.

 Lets look at a laminating example where material is included in the running price.
 On a 10000 sheet run of a 19x25 sheet at $125 per M we would calculate $1250.

 But the laminate material could vary from 1.2mil Gloss Polyproplene at $.065 per MSI to 1.2mil Matte Polyester at $.300 per MSI.
 The cost difference is significant.

 If we say the labor cost is 10000 shts / 2000 speed = 5 hours x $100 / hr that is $500 in labor plus our material cost for 1.2mil gloss polyproplene is $309 (19x25x10000/1000x$.065) and the 1.2mil matte polyester is $1425 (19x25x10000/1000x$.300).

 This now gives us a swing of $1250 - $ 809(500+309) = $441 limiting our chance to get the job or $1250 - $1925(500+1425) = $675 in loss on the job.